ctava-msft/ai-workshop/01_setup.md

 ## Steps to Bootstrap a Project

 The bootstrapping process involves **creating a new project repository on GitHub** and populating it with content from a project template.
 Additionally, it sets up the **development environment** for your project.
-This environment will include an **Azure AI Studio project** and deploy the necessary resources to support a centralized **Azure AI Hub**.
+This environment will include an **Azure AI Foundry project** and deploy the necessary resources to support a centralized **Azure AI Hub**.

 ### 01: Clone the GenAIOps Repo into a temporary directory